Blog

 Insurance implications: Hybrid models often outgrow off-the-shelf policies faster.
 Coverage needs to be coordinated so cyber, liability, Tech E&O, and property protections work together without overlaps or gaps.

-What Kind Of Insurance Do Ecommerce Companies Need?
+What Kind of Insurance Do eCommerce Companies Need?

-You don’t need every policy on day one.
+You don't need every policy on day one.
 You do need the right mix for how you sell, what you sell, and what a disruption would cost if it hit during a peak week.
-Use the table as a map, then pressure-test the coverages that match your model.

-Core Ecommerce Insurance Coverages At A Glance
+Core eCommerce Insurance Coverages at a Glance

 Coverage Type What It Protects Against Who Typically Needs It